 - Home Assistance cover up to two times per year

-The Platinum Charge Card offers supplementary cards linked to your primary account for supplementary cardholders over 18 years of age.
+The Platinum Card offers additional cards linked to your primary account for Card Members over 16 years of age.

 - Hilton Honors Gold

-Registration of status benefits for supplementary cardholders is handled mostly through the Amex website once you have set up the cardholders on the account.
+Registration of status benefits for Additional Card Members is handled mostly through the Amex website once you have set up the Card Members on the account.

-You can also get itemised transaction reports for supplementary cardholders through the Amex website or your statement.
+You can also get itemised transaction reports for Additional card members through the Amex website or your statement.

-Amex Offers is a program which provides a statement credit to your account for making an eligible purchase.
+Amex Offers is a program that provides a statement credit to your account for making an eligible purchase.
 Think of it as an instant cashback offer without having to deal with any paperwork.

-By logging into your app or the Amex website, you can add promotions from certain retailers to your Platinum Charge card, meaning you could get something like $15 off when spending $75 or more at Heinemann Duty Free and paying with this card.
+By logging into your app or the Amex website, you can add promotions from certain retailers to your Platinum Card, meaning you could get something like $15 off when spending $75 or more at Heinemann Duty-Free and paying with this card.